cyyber/web3.js/docs/docs/guides/basics/zond.md

 -   Always test your smart contracts on a local network like Ganache before deploying them to the mainnet.
 -   Use the latest version of web3.js and Solidity to take advantage of the latest features and security patches.
 -   Keep your private keys secure and never share them with anyone.
--   Use the gas fee parameters carefully to avoid spending too much on transaction fees.
+-   Use the gas limit and gas fee parameters carefully to avoid spending too much on transaction fees.
 -   Use the `estimateGas` function in web3.js to estimate the gas required for a transaction before sending it to the network.
 -   Use events to notify the client application about state changes in the smart contract.
 -   Use a linter like Solhint to check for common Solidity coding errors.